influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

 Set to `true` to enable the Discord event handler.

 #### `default`
-Identify one of the Discord configurations as the default if there are multiple Discord configurations.
+If multiple Discord client configurations are specified, identify one configuration as the default.

 #### `workspace`
 The Discord workspace ID.
-This can be any string that identifies this particular Discord configuration.
+Set this string to identify this particular Discord configuration.
-A logical choice is the name of the Discord channel and the guild it's a part of, e.g. `<guild>-<channel>`.
+For example, the name of the Discord channel and the guild it's a part of, such as `<guild>-<channel>`.

 #### `timestamp`
 Boolean signifying whether the timestamp should be shown in the embed.

 #### `url`
 The Discord webhook URL.
-This can be obtained by adding an Incoming Webhook integration.
-Follow [this guide](https://support.discordapp.com/hc/en-us/articles/228383668) and add a webhook for Kapacitor.
+This can be obtained by adding a webhook in the channel settings - see [Intro to Webhooks](https://support.discordapp.com/hc/en-us/articles/228383668) for a full guide.
 Discord will provide you with the webhook URL.

 #### `username`
-The username of the Discord bot.
-If set, this will override the username set when generating the webhook.
+Set the Discord bot username to override the username set when generating the webhook.

 #### `avatar-url`
-A URL pointing to the desired avatar of the bot.
-If set, this will override the avatar set when generating the webhook.
+Set a URL to a specified avatar to override the avatar set when generating the webhook.

 #### `embed-title`
-The title displayed in the alert embed.
-If left blank, no title will be set
+Set the title to display in the alert embed.
+If blank, no title will is set.

 #### `global`
-If true all the alerts will be sent to Discord without explicitly specifying Discord in the TICKscript.
+Set to `true` to send all alerts to Discord without explicitly specifying Discord in the TICKscript.

 #### `state-changes-only`
 Sets all alerts in state-changes-only mode, meaning alerts will only be sent if